jtbandurski/Conditioning-Cooperation/README.md

 ## Meltingpot

 This subdirectory contains all the necessary fiels from the Melting Pot library.
 This is where the new designs of the envrionments are located.
+The new envrionments are called commons_harvest__private, commons_harvest__collective and commons_harvest__tragedy_test.

 ## Ray pathes